-- 34. With regard to characteristics of IAS, agreeing on tariffs for specific data volumes and speeds of the IAS would not represent a limitation of the exercise of the end-users' rights (ref.
+34. With regard to characteristics of IAS, agreeing on tariffs for specific data volumes and speeds of the IAS would not represent a limitation of the exercise of the end-users' rights (ref.
 Recital 7).
-Moreover, BEREC considers that end-users' rights are likely to be unaffected, at least in the case that data volume and speed characteristics are applied in an application-agnostic way (applying equally to all applications). - 35.
-Examples of commercial practices which are likely to be acceptable would include: - application-agnostic offers where an end-user gets uncapped11 access to the internet (and not just for certain applications) during a limited period of time, e.g. during night-time or at weekends (when the network is less busy);
+Moreover, BEREC considers that end-users' rights are likely to be unaffected, at least in the case that data volume and speed characteristics are applied in an application-agnostic way (applying equally to all applications).
+The same assumption applies to offering different speeds for different IAS subscriptions, including in the case of mobile IAS subscriptions.